BenBradshawww/blog/content/en/Docker.md

 Now that we know what docker containers are, you may wonder where the containers get their files and configurations.
 This is when docker images step in.
 These images are standalone packages which include all the files, binaries, libraries, and configs required to start running a container and at runtime, the images are converted to containers.

-Here are key principal's of images [2]:
+Here are key principal's of Docker images [2]:

 1. Images are Immutable.
 This means that Docker images cannot be altered after they are created.
 You can think of an image as a snapshot of a file system at a particular point in time.
 If you want to make changes (like installing new software or modifying files), you cannot alter the existing image directly.
 Instead, you can create a new image with those changes.
 2. Container Images are composed of layers where each layer represents a set of file system changes.
 These layers stack on top of each other and each command in the Dockerfile (we'll cover this later) creates a new layer in the image.
 For example, in a project you have a base layer consisting of installing python.
 The subsequent layer may copy the application code to the container and the final layer may install additional libraries from the requirements.txt.

 Many docker images can be found at the [Docker Hub](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image/) website.
 Docker hub contains thousands of trusted images such as pytorch, tensorflow, postgres, neo4j, python, wordpress images and many more.

+In case their is still any confusion between what a Docker images and docker container is.
+The Docker image provides the blueprints of an application while a docker container is the running instance of that Docker image.

 During your own projects, the base images may be insufficient.
 In this situation a Dockerfile is needed.
 A Dockerfile allows the user to create highly customisable environments tailored to the application's needs.
 It allows the user to build an environment by specifying the OS, configuration files, environment variables, and more.